 Substitute new for the first occurrence of old in the event line.
-Any delimiter may be used in place of '/'.
+Any character may be used as the delimiter in place of '/'.
 The delimiter may be quoted in old and new with a single backslash.
 If '&' appears in new, it is replaced by old.
 A single backslash will quote the '&'.
+If old is null, it is set to the last old substituted, or, if no previous history substitutions took place, the last string in a !?string[?] search.
+If new is null, each matching old is deleted.
 The final delimiter is optional if it is the last character on the input line.